Skills

 - Read upstream README, docs, package metadata, and relevant

-.opencode/skillsfiles before editing. - Preserve the package-name transition: install docs should mention
+.opencode/skillsfiles before editing. - Preserve the package-name transition: install docs mention

-oh-my-opencodewhile OpenAgent remains the product identity. - Reduce diagram usage unless a diagram clarifies an architecture boundary.
+oh-my-opencode; OpenAgent stays the product identity. - Reduce diagram usage unless a diagram clarifies an architecture boundary.

 - Update English and Korean first, then keep Japanese and Chinese routes navigable.